Get Started with glydet

 get_var_info(exp_with_mp)

-#> variable protein glycan_composition glycan_structure protein_site gene Tp
+#> variable glycan_composition glycan_structure Tp B nA nF nFc

-#> # nG <int>, nGt <int>, nS <int>, nM <int>✨ Look at that transformation!
-Your variable information is now enriched with multiple meta-property columns.
-This opens up powerful filtering possibilities based on structural features.
+#> # ℹ 5 more variables: nFa <int>, nG <int>, nGt <int>, nS <int>, nM <int>The variable information now contains multiple meta-property columns.
+This supports filtering based on structural features.

-For instance, let’s filter for all glycoforms containing high-mannose glycans:
+For instance, filter for all glycoforms containing high-mannose glycans:

 exp_with_mp |>